 In 1991, the British government established a "multi-operator" policy to replace the duopoly that had existed between British Telecom and Cable and Wireless Communications.
-Under the multi-operator policy, the Department of Trade and Industry recommends the grant of a license to operate a telecommunications network to any applicant that it believes has a reasonable business plan and where there are no other overriding considerations not to grant such license.
+Under the multi-operator policy, the

+Department of Trade and Industry recommends the grant of a license to operate a telecommunications network to any applicant that it believes has a reasonable business plan and where there are no other overriding considerations not to grant such license.
 All public telecommunications operators and international simple voice resellers operate under individual licenses granted by the Secretary of State for Trade and Industry pursuant to the United Kingdom Telecommunications Act.
 Any telecommunications system with compatible equipment that is authorized to be run under an individual license is permitted to interconnect to British Telecom's network.
-As of June 30, 1999, only those systems providing bearer services will be entitled to interconnection, providing the operator has been registered in Annex II.
 Under the terms of British Telecom's license, it is required to allow any such licensed operator to interconnect its system to British Telecom's system, unless it is not reasonably practicable to do so (e.g., due to incompatible equipment).